 The winner will be announced on Sunday 13 January, 2019.

 The winner will work with a budget (which has a value in excess of £30,000) to make their short film, of 10–20 minutes.
 The winner will be expected to demonstrate the ability to undertake the practical production of the film but will be offered production assistance from an established film production company.

-The winning pitcher will then take the completed film to Los Angeles in 2018, and there will meet with industry professionals who will give feedback and advice on the film.
-The winning pitcher will be allowed to take one other person from the film making team with them, or another person of choice.
+The winning pitcher will then take the completed film to Los Angeles in 2019, and there will meet with industry professionals who will give feedback and advice on the film.
 The industry professionals will be people such as Ralph Winter (Producer X-Men; Fantastic Four; Wolverine) (although The Pitch retains the right to alter and amend the meetings as necessary with due regard to the availability of individuals).

 The following are non-negotiable requirements of entry.
 By completing and submitting an official entry form, you are agreeing to be bound by terms and conditions set out below.
 The Pitch reserves the right to amend and alter these rules without notice.